Ye Qun: Political career

 During the Chinese Civil War, she served as staff officer, secretary, translator and other positions in the headquarters of the units within People's Liberation Army.
 Following the founding of the People's Republic of China in 1949, Ye Qun took on the role of Lin Biao's secretary.
 From that time on, she began to actively participate in political activities.
 She served as the deputy director of the General Education Department within the Ministry of Education.
 She later served deputy director of the Shanghai Municipal Education Bureau and deputy director of the Guangzhou Education Bureau.

 In 1960, he returned to Beijing from Guangzhou and served as director of Lin Biao's office.
 In late 1965, she assisted Lin Biao in bringing down his adversary, Luo Ruiqing, the Chief of the General Staff of the People's Liberation Army.
 As a result, although she was not a member of the CCP Central Committee at the time, she attended a Politburo meeting in December 1965.
 During the meeting, she was given the floor three times and over a period of about ten hours she enumerated the "offenses" of Luo Ruiqing, who according to the Ye, misinterpreted Maoism and tried to launch a coup to remove Lin Biao from power in the Ministry of Defense.

 After 1967, Ye Qun was first a member of the All Army's Cultural Revolution Group and later the leader of this group.
 In addition, she was one of the four founding members of the Administrative Bureau of the Central Military Commission, which was formed in August 1967.
-In 1969, she was acceded to the 9th Politburo of the Communist Party of China, making her and Jiang Qing the first Chinese women to reach such a post of political responsibility.
+In 1969, she was acceded to the 9th Politburo of the Chinese Communist Party, making her and Jiang Qing the first Chinese women to reach such a post of political responsibility.
 Ye was appointed a member of the CCP Central Committee and chairman of the administrative office of the Central Military Commission.
 Simon Leys considers that her accession to the Politburo, with the sole reason of being married to Lin Biao, is proof of the “decline of the regime".

 French Sinologist Jean-Luc Domenach characterizes her as:

 "a real educational background, the aspirations of midinette, the taste for money, the fear of her husband, an unlimited admiration for her son and finally panic in the face of danger."